 Trust Accounting is a relatively simple accounting process.
 Unlike most accounting needs there isn’t any profit or loss to track.
 There is no depreciation or amortization to deal with.
 You don’t need to calculate interest accumulation.
 There is no tax accounting required, and you don’t have to calculate account management or banking fees.
+In regular business accounting, the services of a tax accountant Chicago may be something worth investigating.

 The Most Common Mistakes In Trust Fund Accounting